How to Absentee Vote in Rosemount

 Minnesota voters who are unable to get to their polling places on election day can still participate in our democracy and vote.
 Prior to a special, primary or general election, Minnesota voters may choose to vote absentee by mail, in person, or by using a designated agent.
 Under Minnesota law, voters do not need a reason to vote early.

-Absentee Ballots can be dropped off at City Hall during business hours or via a drop box at located outside the Police Station any hour.
+Absentee Ballots can be dropped off at City Hall during business hours or via a secure drop box at located outside the Police Station any hour.

 Voting Absentee in Person